spiral/docs/docs/en/basics/orm.md

 ### Configuration

-The configuration for spiral framework's ORM services is located in your application's `app/config/cycle.php`
+The configuration for Spiral framework's ORM services is located in your application's `app/config/cycle.php`

 ```php app/config/cycle.php
 use Cycle\ORM\SchemaInterface;